git-mrshelby/fleet-tracker-poller/README.md

 Currently, it is possible to query Find My Device / Find Hub trackers and Android devices, read out their E2EE keys, and decrypt encrypted locations sent from the Find My Device / Find Hub network.
 You can also send register your own ESP32- or Zephyr-based trackers, as described below.

 ### How to use

+> [!CAUTION]
+>Before starting, ensure you have Chrome and Python updated.
+If Chrome is not up to date, the script will NOT work!

 - Clone this repository: `git clone` or download the ZIP file
 - Change into the directory: `cd GoogleFindMyTools`
 - Optional: Create venv: `python -m venv venv`